Phantom Pregnancy in Dogs - What Are the Symptoms and How Long Does It Last?

 Long-Term Considerations

 While a single episode of phantom pregnancy in dogs is usually not a cause for concern, repeated episodes can have long-term implications for the dog’s health and well-being.
-Frequent false pregnancies can increase the risk of developing conditions such as pyometra (a life-threatening infection of the uterus) and certain types of cancer, including mammary gland tumors.
+Frequent false pregnancies can increase the risk of developing conditions such as pyometra (a life-threatening infection of the uterus) and certain types of cancer, including mammary gland tumours.

 For dogs that experience frequent or severe phantom pregnancies, spaying is often recommended as a long-term solution.
 Spaying not only prevents future episodes of false pregnancy but also reduces the risk of other reproductive health issues.